MethodAtlas

 Experimental EconomicsDOI: 10.1007/s10683-018-09597-5

-List, Shaikh, and Xu provided practical guidance on addressing multiple hypothesis testing in experimental economics.
-They compared various correction methods including Bonferroni, Holm, and FDR procedures, and demonstrated their application to field experiments with multiple outcome variables.
+List, Shaikh, and Xu provide practical guidance on addressing multiple hypothesis testing in experimental economics.
+They compare various correction methods including Bonferroni, Holm, and FDR procedures, and demonstrate their application to field experiments with multiple outcome variables.